ShabbirHasan1/alt-sendme/README.md

 # Alt - Sendme

-> **Note**: This is a fork of [sendme](https://github.com/n0-computer/sendme) that has been substantially modified into a Tauri desktop application with a modern web-based UI.

 A cross-platform desktop application using [iroh](https://crates.io/crates/iroh) with the [iroh-blobs](https://crates.io/crates/iroh-blobs) protocol to send files and directories over the internet.